hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter2.md

 Non-persistent connections have some shortcomings:

 - First, a brand-new connection must be established and maintained for `each requested object`.
-- Second, as we just described, each object suffers a delivery delay of two RTTs one RTT to establish the TCP connection and one RTT to request and receive an object.
+- Second, as we just described, each object suffers a delivery delay of two RTTs, one RTT to establish the TCP connection and one RTT to request and receive an object.

-There are two types of HTTP message, request messages and response messages, both of which are discussed below:
+There are two types of HTTP messages, request messages and response messages, both of which are discussed below:

 - HTTP Request Message